LSparkzwz/HLL-and-MinHash-BML-tests/README.md

 The results of the tests in the root folder are already saved in the "results" folder, but if you want to run the tests by yourself:
 -From root: python [name of the test]

+cProfile and profile are required to run the tests.